arangodb/arangodb/Documentation/Books/Manual/Security/SecurityOptions.md

 The following options are available for blacklisting and whitelisting access to dedicated functionality for application code:

-- `--javascript.startup-options-white-list` and `--javascript.startup-options-black-list`:
+- `--javascript.startup-options-whitelist` and `--javascript.startup-options-blacklist`:
   These options control which startup options will be exposed to JavaScript code, following above rules for blacklists and whitelists.

-- `--javascript.environment-variables-white-list` and `--javascript.environment-variables-black-list`:
+- `--javascript.environment-variables-whitelist` and `--javascript.environment-variables-blacklist`:
   These options control which environment variables will be exposed to JavaScript code, following above rules for blacklists and whitelists.

-- `--javascript.endpoints-white-list` and `--javascript.endpoints-black-list`:
+- `--javascript.endpoints-whitelist` and `--javascript.endpoints-blacklist`:
   These options control which endpoints can be used from within the `@arangodb/request` JavaScript module.
   Endpoint values are passed into the filter in a normalized format starting